ZeroGravitasIndeed/SWTOR-Area-Assembler/README.md

-# SWTOR Area Assembler, by ZeroGravitas and Crunch
+# SWTOR Area Assembler
+## by ZeroGravitas and Crunch
-swtor_area_assembler is a Blender addon that imports Jedipedia.com's File Reader-exported .json location data into Blender and parses it to auto-import and assemble the area's objects.
+swtor_area_assembler is a Blender addon that imports Jedipedia.com's **[File Reader](https://swtor.jedipedia.net/reader)**-exported .json location data into Blender and parses it to auto-import and assemble the area's objects.
 It shows up in Blender's Import menu.
 If it appears greyed out, that means it lacks one or both of the following:

 * The latest version of SWTOR Slicers' [.gr2 Importer Addon](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x), in order to be able to import SWTOR objects into Blender.
 If you are still using the Legacy version, you can have both installed and coexisting.
 Just activate the Modern one before using the swtor_area_assembler addon.